3D printing processes: Liquid additive manufacturing

 Liquid additive manufacturing (LAM) is an additive manufacturing technique which deposits a liquid or highly viscous material (e.g. Liquid Silicone Rubber) onto a build surface to create an object, which is then vulcanised using heat to harden it.
-The process was originally created by Adrian Bowyer and was then built upon by German RepRap.
+The process was originally created by Adrian Bowyer and was then built upon by the German company RepRap.

 Lamination

 In some printers, paper can be used as the build material, resulting in a lower cost to print.
 During the 1990s some companies marketed printers that cut cross-sections out of special adhesive coated paper using a carbon dioxide laser and then laminated them together.

 In 2005 Mcor Technologies Ltd developed a different process using ordinary sheets of office paper, a tungsten carbide blade to cut the shape, and selective deposition of adhesive and pressure to bond the prototype.

 There are also a number of companies selling printers that print laminated objects using thin plastic and metal sheets.

-Ultrasonic Consolidation (UC) or Ultrasonic Additive Manufacturing (UAM) is a low temperature additive manufacturing or 3D printing technique for metals.
+Ultrasonic consolidation (UC) or ultrasonic additive manufacturing (UAM) is a low temperature additive manufacturing or 3D printing technique for metals.